Introduction

 Disconnect-MgGraph

-Create the Key Vault and assign permissions:
+Create the Key Vault and Assign Permissions

-1. Go to the Azure Portal and search for Key Vault in the top search bar.
+- 1. Go to the Azure Portal and search for Key Vault in the top search bar.

-3. Click on Create, select the subscription, resource group, region, and give it a name (keep the pricing tier on Standard).
+- 2. Click on Create, select the subscription, resource group, region, and give it a name (keep the pricing tier on Standard).

-4. Assign the “Key Vault Secrets Officer” role to your Automation Account Managed Identity.
+- 3. Assign the "Key Vault Secrets Officer" role to your Automation Account Managed Identity.

-5. Assign the “Key Vault Secrets Officer” role to your admin user so you can verify the script worked and retrieve the recovery keys when needed.
+- 4. Assign the "Key Vault Secrets Officer" role to your admin user so you can verify the script worked and retrieve the recovery keys when needed.

-Copy the script from GitHub Backup-BitlockerKeys-From-EntraID-To-AzureKeyVault.ps1
+- 1. Copy the script from GitHub: Backup-BitlockerKeys-From-EntraID-To-AzureKeyVault.ps1

-Create a runbook and paste the script there, editing the Key Vault name and subscription name.
+- 2. Create a runbook and paste the script there, editing the Key Vault name and subscription name.

-Use the article from Ram Apter Searching Azure Key Vault for Recovery Keys so you can retrieve the recovery keys easily when needed.
+- 3. Use the article from Ram Apter Searching Azure Key Vault for Recovery Keys so you can retrieve the recovery keys easily when needed.

 Now you can run the Automation runbook that will back up all the BitLocker keys in Entra ID to your Key Vault.
+This ensures that your recovery keys are securely stored and accessible when needed, even if devices are removed from Entra ID.